conduktor/conduktor-docs/docs/gateway/concepts/06-Interceptors-and-plugins/02-Targeting.md

 ### Scope configuration

-A same plugin can be associated with different scope.
+A similar plugin can be associated with a different scope.
 Each scope will define for a plugin configured its configuration and execution priority.

-As an example you can define that you want to configure a plugin `topicProtection` to apply a `CreateTopicSafeguardPlugin`.
-And this `topicProtection` plugin should be executed with :
+As an example you can define that you want to configure a plugin `topicProtection` to apply a `CreateTopicSafeguardPlugin`, and this `topicProtection` plugin should be executed with :
 - Priotity `10` and configuration `X` on global scope
 - Priority `12` and configuration `Y` for the vcluster `conduktor`